Paper Reading

 Overview

 The goals of paper reading sessions are to develop the skills of critical reading, discussion, and presentation skills.
 In each reading session, we will go through a certain number of research papers related to a topic.
 During the session, students will play different roles derived from a style of paper reading for seminars that allows each participant to bring different perspectives.
-Some of the different roles include:
+For more details, refer to the slides on How to read/review a paper.
+Note that every student is expected to read the paper regardless of the role.
+Submit the presentations/reports in PDF on Canvas.
+The different roles are:

 Author-style Presenter

-A presenter will prepare a presentation in the style of the author that is a maximum of 15 minutes.
+A presenter will prepare a presentation in the style of the author that is between 10 to 15 minutes.
 CS 589 students must be presenter for one paper during the quarter.
 In your presentation,

 Some useful resources on giving research talks: